PedroChavess/PedroChavess/README.md

  - 🔭 I’m currently working on some projects with JavaScript.
  - 🌱 I’m currently learning Python, JavaScript and React.
- - ⚡ Fun fact: I dit a year of physics at UFJF.
+ - ⚡ Fun fact: I did a year of physics at UFJF.
  - 📫 How to reach me: e-mail pedrochaves30@gmail.com
  - :page_with_curl: Go check my Linkedin account https://www.linkedin.com/in/pedro-chaves-bb9583184/